ColleagueRiley/raw-mouse-input/README.md

 ## Step 4 (handle raw input events)

-These all happen during event loops
+These all happen during event loops.

 For X11, you must handle the normal MotionNotify, manually converting the input to raw input.